Can microtargeting models and observed field data predict which candidate will win a state before votes are counted?

 Update: Trump has won the election.
 See “Why Big Data Failed to Predict the Election, But Some Models Worked.”

-As America welcomes the end of a brutal election cycle and heads to the polls, Slate and VoteCastr have announced a partnership that will bring real-time 2016 presidential election predictions from seven battleground states, all of which have a crucial role in electing the next president.
+As America welcomes the end of a brutal election cycle and heads to the polls, Slate and VoteCastr have announced a partnership that will bring real-time 2016 presidential election predictions from seven battleground states, each of which have a crucial role in electing the next president.

 The method entails hundreds of field workers monitoring turnout in selected precincts in those states and extrapolating selected precinct turnout data to the state.
 The turnout is then compared to large surveys of voting behavior that VoteCastr conducted prior to election day.